 10:15 AM – 12:00 PM: Special topics presentations (cont.)

-12:00 PM – 1:00 PM: Course reflection: Participants reflect on week's activities and assess program.
-Awarding of Certificates of Completion.
+12:00 PM – 1:00 PM: Course reflection and wrap up.
+Participants reflect on week's activities, assess program, and receive program certificates.

 There is a networking dinner on Monday from 6:00 - 8:00 pm.